 Faculty: Lorraine Hobbs, MA and Karen Bluth, Ph.D.

-MFY Teacher Training is an intensive, 5-day program facilitated by the creators of the program, Lorraine Hobbs, MA and Karen Bluth, PhD.
-The training is built around the eight weekly sessions, followed by small group activities designed to give attendees opportunities to practice teaching, guiding and facilitating discussion of that session with the close consultation of the teacher trainers.
-In addition, the training includes short talks, group exercises, and a discussion on current research findings.
-An essential part of the training also includes a family orientation session, which helps prepare participants to work with potential resistance and anxiety in teens and to help parents encourage their teen to be proactive in the course by taking responsibility for their daily practices.
+The MFY Teacher Training is an intensive, 7-day program facilitated by the creators of the program, Lorraine Hobbs, MA and Karen Bluth, PhD.
+The training is built around the eight weekly classes, followed by small group activities designed to give attendees opportunities to practice teaching, guiding and facilitating discussion of that session with the close consultation of the teacher trainers.
+In addition, the training includes short talks and group exercises.
+An essential part of the training also includes how to include parents in how they can support their teens throughout the program, which helps prepare participants to work with potential resistance and anxiety in teens.
 This intervention can help prevent the daily practice from becoming a potential battleground between a parent and teen.
 Participants will be provided with the essential materials to teach MFY.

-At the completion of this course, participants are able to:
+At the completion of the MFY Teacher Training, participants will be able to:

 - Identify the core themes and practices presented in each of the eight sessions of MFY